-We are preparing to implement measures from 2021-22 to our data capabilities to focus on greater transparency, integrity and assurance of payments for public hospital services.
-This activity will provide greater confidence to the Commonwealth, States and Territories of the financial administration of public hospital funding.
+We will continue to invest in our data capabilities to provide greater transparency, integrity and assurance of payments for public hospital services.
+Our work on funding integrity and data matching provides greater confidence to the Commonwealth, States and Territories of the financial administration of public hospital funding.